mohitKhanna1411/nine/design/design.md

 - TagNames table has columns `id as primary key` and name, which is unique.
 - Many Articles can have many TagNames.
 Hence there is a `M:N relation` between Articles and TagNames Table.
 - Whenever there is M:N relation, another table is created and here another table Tags is created with columns `id as primary key`, `article_id as foreign key` from Articles table and `tag_id as foreign key` from TagNames table.

+# About the test

+- I think this is one the best way to judge a software developer by giving them these kinds of problems instead tricky algorithmic questions.
+Those questions can really be found anywhere on the internet and will never give the actual insights about a person on thier codebase management skills.
+- It really tests everything from the codebase knowledge to in depth database knowledge and connecting them to the endpoints and having the business logic in between.
+- I thoroghly enjoyed developing the solution and I'm sure you'll be able to judge me better through this submission.
+Thanks!

+# Improvements

+- If I had time i would have added a frontend service to it (basic) developed in reactJS.
+- I would have deployed this microservice to any cloud platform such as AWS for better accessibility, availability and scalability.
+- I would have opted for a much mature relational database such as PostgreSQL instead of SQLite.
+- I would have also implemented this solution in Go instead of Python.